 What happens if there’s no one around to offer immediate help?
 On a less ominous note, perhaps the sting you have to treat is minor, and won’t take a support group to fix.
-You could be a parent, taking precaution, or a beekeeper, preparing for the inevitable.
+You could be a parent, taking precautions, or a beekeeper, preparing for the inevitable.
 No matter the case, here’s how to effectively treat bee stings.

 First and Foremost